 Weight training is not just for your muscles.
 It helps to improve your brain health as well.
 When you weight train, there are certain amount of endorphins that are released which helps to combat depression and anxiety.

-There is a 2012 Mayo Clinic study that shows that consistent weight training also helps to combat memory loss in older women.
+For example, a 2012 Mayo Clinic study shows that consistent weight training also helps to combat memory loss in older women.

 17. It Also Improves Your libido